-- A. Transcript credit properly authenticated by school authority. - B. State and regionally accredited school or institution credit shall be accepted at face value; however, such credit may be subject to validation if deemed necessary. - C. Out-of-State school credit shall be evaluated in terms of the requirements of the school District and/or state by which credit was awarded. - D. Private school credit shall be accepted at face value if the school is listed in the Florida Education Directory and is accredited by one of the agencies listed in that document. - E. Non-accredited public or private school credit shall be evaluated by the Principal or designee.
-Semester exams, administered by the receiving school, may be used to determine credit to be awarded in specific courses. - F. Home education study credit shall be awarded at face value for those students registered in a state approved home education program.
+- A. Transcript credit properly authenticated by school authority. - B. State and regionally accredited school or institution credit shall be accepted at face value; however, such credit may be subject to validation if deemed necessary. - C. Out-of-State school credit shall be evaluated in terms of the requirements of the school district and/or state by which credit was awarded.

-For students not registered in a state approved home education program, credit shall be awarded on passing semester exams administered by the receiving school, in all courses for which credit is to be awarded.
-Such exams shall be administered after the student is enrolled in and attending a Santa Rosa District School during a regular school term.
-Grades will be awarded based on scores received on the exams.

-G. Students transferring for their senior year to or from a school which has different graduation requirements will be expected to meet all graduation requirements with regards to required course credits of his/her present school, however, the Principal may waive elective credit(s) provided that the student takes and passes the maximum number of credits in his/her senior year.
-Any course credit(s)

-failed must be made up through the available educational options.
+- D. Private school credit shall be accepted at face value if the school is listed in the Florida Education Directory and is accredited by one of the agencies listed in that document. - E. Non-accredited public or private school credit shall be evaluated by the Principal or designee.
+Semester exams, administered by the receiving school, may be used to determine credit to be awarded in specific courses. - F. Home education study credit shall be awarded at face value for those students registered in a state approved home education program. - For students not registered in a state approved home education program, credit shall be awarded on passing semester exams administered by the receiving school, in all courses for which credit is to be awarded.
+Such exams shall be administered after the student is enrolled in and attending a Santa Rosa County district school during a regular school term.
+Grades will be awarded based on scores received on the exams - G. Students transferring for their senior year to or from a school which has different graduation requirements will be expected to meet all graduation requirements with regards to required course credits of his/her present school, however, the Principal may waive elective credit(s) provided that the student takes and passes the maximum number of credits in his/her senior year.
+Any course credit(s) failed must be made up through the available educational options.
 Students enrolling in high school in a year other than their senior year will be required to fulfill all requirements for graduation at that high school.
 The Principal may exercise discretion if in his/her opinion it is not possible for a student to obtain all required courses for graduation.
-This will be on an individual basis with the Principal's authorization.

-H. The District shall seek to document the prior schooling experience of English Language Learners by means of school records, transcripts and other evidence of educational experiences, and take such experiences into account in planning and providing appropriate instruction to such students.
-The school District shall award equal credit for courses taken in another country or a language other than English as they would the same courses taken in the United States or taken in English.
+This will be on an individual basis with the Principal's authorization. - H. The district shall seek to document the prior schooling experience of English Language Learners by means of school records, transcripts and other evidence of educational experiences, and take such experiences into account in planning and providing appropriate instruction to such students.
+The school district shall award equal credit for courses taken in another country or a language other than English as they would the same courses taken in the United States or taken in English.
 (6A-6.0902)